Patriarchate of Peć (monastery)

-The monastery is ecclesiastically administrated by the Eparchy of Raška and Prizren, but it has special (stavropegial) status, since it is under direct jurisdiction of the Serbian Patriarch whose title includes Archbishop of Peć.
-The monastery church is unique in Serbian medieval architecture, with three churches connected as one whole, with a total of four churches.
+The monastery is ecclesiastically administered by the Eparchy of Raška and Prizren, but it has special (stavropegial) status, since it is under direct jurisdiction of the Serbian Patriarch whose title includes Archbishop of Peć.
+The monastery church is unique in Serbian medieval architecture, with three churches connected as one whole, and a total of four churches.

 Geography

-The monastery complex is located near Peć, in the Metohija region, near the border with Montenegro.
-It is situated by the Pećka Bistrica, at the entrance of the Rugova Canyon.
-A morus nigra tree, 750-years-old, is preserved in the monastery yard, called Šam-dud (sr), planted by Archbishop Sava II between 1263 and 1272.
+The monastery complex is located near Peja (or Peć), in the Metohija region in Kosovo, near the border with Montenegro.
+It is situated by the Peć Bistrica, at the entrance of the Rugova Canyon.
+A morus nigra tree, 750 years old, is preserved in the monastery yard, called Šam-dud (sr), planted by Archbishop Sava II between 1263 and 1272.

 History

 The monastery is located at the edges of an old Roman and Byzantine Siperant.
-The monastery complex, consisting of four churches, of which three churches connected as one whole, was built in the first third of the 13th century, 1321–24, and 1330–37.
+The monastery complex, consisting of four churches, of which three churches connected as one whole, was built in the first third of the 13th century, 1321–1324, and 1330–1337.
 It is presumed that the site became a metochion (land owned and governed by a monastery) of the Žiča monastery, the seat of the Serbian Archbishopric at that time, while Archbishop Sava (d.
 1235) was still alive.

 In the first third of the 13th century, Archbishop Arsenije I (s.
 1233–63) had the Church of the Holy Apostles built on the north side.
 That church was decorated on Arsenije's order in ca. 1250 or ca. 1260.
 In 1253, Arsenije I moved the Serbian Church seat from Žiča to Peć amid foreign invasion, to a more secure location, closer to the centre of the country.
-The Serbian Church seat was then shortly returned to Žiča in 1285, before being moved to Peć in 1291, again amid foreign invasion.
+The Serbian Church seat was then shortly returned to Žiča in 1285, before being moved to Peja in 1291, again amid foreign invasion.

 Archbishop Nikodim I (s.
 1321–24) built the Church of St. Demetrius on the north side of the Church of the Holy Apostles, while his successor, Archbishop Danilo II (s.
 1324–37) built the Church of the Holy Mother of God Hodegetria and the Church of St. Nicholas on the south side.
 In front of the three main churches, he then raised a monumental narthex.
-In the time of Archbishop Joanikije II, around 1345, the hitherto undecorated Church of St. Demetrius was decorated with frescoes.
+At the time of Archbishop Joanikije II, around 1345, the hitherto undecorated Church of St. Demetrius was decorated with frescoes.
 Serbian Emperor Stefan Dušan (r.
 1331–1355) raised the Serbian Archbishopric to the patriarchal status in 1346, thus creating the Serbian Patriarchate of Peć.